Digital Evidence Sharing Capability (DESC)

 Defence agents access DESC evidence through the new Defence Agent Service (DAS).

 DAS is a new digital platform for defence agents to securely access disclosure services and case information.
 It replaces the Secure Disclosure System and manual client disclosure.
-DAS consolidates all defence agent’s case material in one place, allowing them, or their approved delegates, to access that material throughout the lifetime of a case.
+DAS consolidates all defence agent’s case material in one place, allowing them, or their approved delegates, access throughout the lifetime of a case.

 DESC is browser based and will work on a range of operating systems and device types.